 It provides various services like maintaining configuration information, naming, providing distributed synchronization, etc. Distributed Synchronization is the process of providing coordination services between nodes to access running applications.
 It has ephemeral nodes that represent region servers.
 Master servers use these nodes to search for available servers.

 These nodes are also used to track network partitions and server failures.
 Zookeeper is the interacting medium between the Client region server.
 If a client wants to communicate with the region server, the zookeeper is the communication medium.

 As you know, the META table location is saved by Zookeeper.
 Whenever a customer approaches or writes requests for HBase, the procedure is as follows.

 The customer finds out from the ZooKeeper how to place them META table.
 The client then requests the appropriate row key from them META table to access the region server location.
 With the META table location, the customer caches this information.
 The customer shall not refer to them META table until and if the area is moved or shifted.
-Then the META server will be requested again and the cache will be updated.
+Then the META server will be requested again, and the cache will be updated.
 As always, customers do not waste time finding the Region Server location on META Server, so it saves time and speeds up the search process.

 It is easy to integrate from the source as well as the destination with Hadoop.

-The distributed storage like HDFS is supported.
+The distributed storage, like HDFS, is supported.

-It has a random access feature by using an internal Hash Table to store data for faster searches in HDFS files.
+It has a random access feature using an internal Hash Table to store data for faster searches in HDFS files.